-These cupcakes are brimming with rainbow confetti sprinkles and taste just like vanilla birthday cake!
+These Confetti Cupcakes with Pineapple Filling are brimming with rainbow confetti sprinkles and taste just like vanilla birthday cake!
 A pocket of sunny pineapple filling is the surprise inside.

 I made these cupcakes in January, and for some reason I never got around to posting them here.
 For one reason or another the timing just didn’t feel right.
 Little did I know that in the coming months, silver linings would be in high demand.
 I know we’ve all been looking for them after reading the frightening and grim headlines that crowd our news feeds.
 But I’ve learned that if you look hard enough for the silver lining on the cloudiest day, you’ll find one.
 You just have to look with a thankful heart.